What Is The Best Age For Laser Eye Surgery & Other Treatments?

 Optegra Medical Director for Vision Correction, Mr. Amir Hamid, states:

-“From laser surgery to implantable contact lenses to Replacement Lens Exchange (RLE) there are so many solutions for poor vision.
-Even within laser eye surgery – the options include LASIK, LASEK, SMILE, Presbyond.
+“From laser surgery to implantable contact lenses to Replacement Lens Exchange (RLE), there are so many solutions to improve your vision.
+Even within laser eye surgery – the options include LASIK, LASEK, SMILE, Presbyond”.

-How do you know which to go for?!
-Well the good news is that the decision is not purely down to you.
-We are very much here to help and to guide you and we base this recommendation on very thorough eye tests and discussion about your requirements.”
+How do you know which to choose?
+Well, the good news is that you are not left alone to make this decision.
+We are very much here to help and guide you, and we base this recommendation on very thorough eye tests and discussion about your requirements.”

 Download Information Pack